 - Respirator fit testing and medical clearance of respirator wearers.

 - Consult employees on the suitability of PPE for their job task.

 - Useful life of PPE and disposal.

 - Review of the program.

 Success requires human diligence to ensure a PPE program is properly managed and PPE is used to its full extent when necessary.
-PPE is often not enough to prevent the many ways in which a hazards can affect the worker.
-Substitution, elimination, engineering controls, and administrative controls set a worker up for success and promote a resiliency against incidents by providing multiple barriers against potential incidents and exposures at your workplace.
+PPE is often not enough to prevent the many ways in which hazards can affect the worker.
+Substitution, elimination, engineering controls, and administrative controls set a worker up for success and promote resiliency against incidents by providing multiple barriers against potential incidents and exposures at your workplace.